pingcap/docs-cn/FAQ.md

   GRANT SELECT ON \*.\* TO  'test'@'localhost';
   ```

-Note: There are following differences between TiDB and MySQL in user account creating and authorizing:

-+ You can use the "user@hostname" grammar to create accounts.
-In this grammar, “hostname” supports exact match like “192.168.199.1” and full match like “%”, but doesn’t support prefix match like “192.168.%”.

-+ To be compatible with the existing MySQL businesses, TiDB supports user authorization but it only supports the authorization grammar and recording the authorization in the system table.
-TiDB checks the authorization for the DropTable statement only.
-It does not check the authorization for other statements.

 ## How does TiDB scale?

 As your business grows, your database might face the following three bottlenecks: